projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 #.
 Run ``install_win.sh``.

 #.
-When it is showing "Press any key to boot from CD or DVD" on the monitor, press any key in the terminal on
+When the display reads "Press any key to boot from CD or DVD" on the monitor, press any key in the terminal on the
    **Host** side.

    .. figure:: images/windows_install_1.png